tymonx/pytcl/README.md

 - TCL error is returned as Python exception `pytcl.TCLError`
 - High performance and very low (unnoticeable) overhead by using Unix domain sockets for communication between Python and TCL in streamable way (sockets are always open and ready)
+- Creating TCL variables from Python side.
+Please see `tests/test_tclsh.py` for some examples
+- It can work with any EDA tool.
+Please see `tests/test_vivado.py` how to use bare `PyTCL` class for that
 - No external dependencies

 ## Install